 If you feel that you need additional guidance, please reach out to either the undergraduate advisors (email@example.com) or the course instructors: Daniel Kopta (firstname.lastname@example.org) for 1400 and Peter Jensen (email@example.com) for 1420.

-Students pursuing a degree in computer science come from many backgrounds.
+Students pursuing a degree in data science come from many backgrounds.
 Some took programming classes prior to attending the University of Utah, while others have just decided to learn about software.
 Likewise, some students place into advanced math courses, while others are just starting their journey.
 Regardless of your background, the variety of courses offered by the School of Computing are designed to meet you where you are.

-If you are planning to pursue CS and have not already done so, you must join the School of Computing Canvas page (where you will need to log in with your CIS credentials).
+If you are planning to pursue DS and have not already done so, you must join the School of Computing Canvas page (where you will need to log in with your CIS credentials).
 At that point please click 'Enroll in Course'.
 All students are then encouraged to take the Pre-Major Survey.

 The School of Computing offers multiple entrance points based on past experience.
 Below are some of the courses a new student may want to take along with advice on which course to take: